4FF/dataFilter/README.md

 //Initialy for filtering out anomalies in daily yahoo data.
 Using database of 285k instruments.

-//Data files probably were filtered on load for 20-50kb+ files(to conserve ram or avoid useless data).
+//Data files probably were filtered on load for 20-50kb+ files(to conserve ram or avoid useless instruments).

 //filtering = considering data point or period useless.